FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

  => => sha256:c7bf205db148c9f9202dbece143e86487c678d108c3936897cfd9bcd7915dd3c 6.42kB / 6.42kB                                                 0.0s
  ```

-⚠️ The Docker image is only required to be built once and on every remote repository changes, versionins you might be interested in.
-Otherwise, you are not required to build it everytime, to run the node.
-Bear in mind that if you don't update your build often, you won't have the latest changes, which happen frequently with all the ongoing development!
+⚠️ The Docker image is only required to be built once and/or, when changes are pulled from the remote repository, or versions you might be interested in!
+Otherwise, you're not required to build it everytime to run the node.

+> Bear in mind that if you don't update your build often, you won't have the latest changes, which happen frequently with all the ongoing development!
 This is quite important to understand, as it causes confusion to some users.
+The Ursa application at time of writing does not update automatically.

 ## Run the Docker container